withsmilo/nonoLINE/README.md

 # Send a test message with a sticker to LINE Notify.
 # LINE Sticker list is here, https://devdocs.line.me/files/sticker_list.pdf.
+# sticker__id_pkgid is a tuple (STKID, STKPKGID).
 nono_line.send('test message', sticker__id_pkgid=(11, 1))

 # Send a test message with a sticker list to LINE Notify.
+# sticker__id_pkgid is able to set as a list of tuple (STKID, STKPKGID).
-# A sticker will be selected randomly before sending the message.
+# In this case, a sticker will be selected randomly before sending the message.
 nono_line.send('test message', sticker__id_pkgid=[(11, 1), (18, 2), (194, 3), (272, 4)])
 ```

+## API Rate Limit
+The limit of API calls per hour is set to 1000.
+The limit is per access token.

 ## Reference
 * [LINE Notify API Document](https://notify-bot.line.me/doc/en/)
 * [LINE Sticker list](https://devdocs.line.me/files/sticker_list.pdf)

 ## Version History
-* v0.0.3
+* 2017.12.28 : v0.0.3
-  * If you pass a sticker list, a sticker will be selected randomly.
+  * If you pass a sticker list to send(), a sticker will be selected randomly.

-* v0.0.2
+* 2017.12.27 : v0.0.2
   * First version release